portworx/lcfs/lcfs/README.md

 Each layer has a read-write lock, which is taken in shared mode while reading/writing to the layer (all file operations).
-That lock is taken in exclusive mode while unmounting the layer,  when creating a new layer or while deleting a layer.
+That lock is taken in exclusive mode while unmounting the root layer or while deleting any other layer.

 Each inode has a read-write lock.
 Operations which can be run in shared mode (read, readdir, getattr etc), take that lock in shared mode, while other operations which